 Winsor McCay was perhaps the greatest cartoonist of all time, and the Sunday newspaper strip Little Nemo in Slumberland is his most enduring creation.
 Detailing the adventures of its titular character in The Land of Wonderful Dreams, the early twentieth century opus is one of the most inventive and visually stunning works of American art.
 A century later, the comic medium is still racing to keep up with the richness, draftsmanship, imagination, and wonder of McCay’s fantastic storytelling and wild Slumberland universe.

-To be released in the fall of 2014 as a 144-page hardcover (designed by Jim Rugg) at the full size of the original Little Nemo broadsheet pages (16″ x 21″), this book will celebrate McCay’s endless legacy, chart his influence on generations of modern cartoonists, and most of all shine a light back on an artist who has given his art form so much, and whose work should be more widely known.
+Released in the fall of 2014 as a 144-page hardcover (designed by Jim Rugg) at the full size of the original Little Nemo broadsheet pages (16″ x 21″), this book celebrates McCay’s endless legacy, charts his influence on generations of modern cartoonists, and most of all shines a light back on an artist who has given his art form so much, and whose work should be more widely known.

 This is a love song for Winsor McCay, Little Nemo, and the limitless possibilities of comics.

 Carla Speed McNeil

 J.H.
 Williams III

 And here are some reactions to the book so far:

 Publishers Weekly – Comic Books Review – Little Nemo: Dream Another Dream

 More than just a book, this is a treasure—the stuff that dreams are made of.

 Whimsical, witty, and absolutely wonderful, this collection of modern interpretations of Little Nemo in Slumberland by today’s master creators is the perfect introduction to one of the most innovative storytellers in the history of the medium.